tap1ra/tap1ra.github.io/README.md

 # https://tap1ra.github.io/
-This site is powered by Hugo and terminalcv(theme).
+This site is powered by Hugo and PaperMod(theme).